ElmoDFGD/ElmoRim/README.md

 #### Q: This isn't vanilla?!

-A: No such claims are made.
+A: Indeed not.
 The list is centered around vanilla content and provides a platform for enjoying said content by leveraging a decade of contributions from awesome mod makers.

 #### Q: BUG!